 How to fast travel

+Another way to fast travel in Red Dead Redemption 2 is to take the train.
+To do this, head to any train station in the game and talk to the Station Clerk.
+They will have options for you to Send Mail, Receive Mail, Train Tickets, and Pay Bounty.
+For the purpose of this guide you’re going to want to select Train Tickets.
+It works very similar to the Stagecoach.
+Select your destination and hop on the train.
 The game will then initiate a cinematic that shows a train traveling across the land.
 Truth told, this isn’t exactly fast, but it does a fine job of saving you a 10-minute trip on horseback and not breaking immersion with the experience.
 If you have a mission to complete and it’s a long ride, you might consider taking the train and hurrying things along.
-Be warned, though; your horse does not travel with you.
-When you arrive at your new destination, it will be back where you left it.
-If you fire up a mission, however, it should end up spawning in at the beginning.
-Otherwise, I guess you’re stealing a horse.
+Be warned, though; your horse does not travel with you if it's hitched to anything.

 If you want to go for the immersion-breaking method of fast travel, head to the Van der Linde camp and to the back of Dutch’s quarters.
 There you’ll find a ledger and the option to contribute to the camp.
 Open the ledger and look under the Lodging section.
 Under Next in Line it will say, “Arthur wants a map to help plan journeys.”
 This upgrade costs $325 but will put a fast-travel map at the back of Arthur’s quarters.
 You can only travel to previously discovered locations, though.